Private Equity Buy-and-Build: One HubSpot Across the Portfolio | SalesPlaybook

 • Group marketing, sales and service hubs live, native replacements for satellite tools

-• First integrations scoped: Microsoft Dynamics, AFAS, MOCO, Exact, data warehouse
+• First integration scoped: Microsoft Dynamics, SAP or NetSuite, data warehouse

 • Platform company go-live, first group dashboards in front of the operating partner